openscm/openscm-runner/README.rst

 .. sec-begin-index

 OpenSCM-Runner is a thin wrapper to run simple climate models with a unified interface.
-It supports emissions driven runs only.
+At present, it supports emissions driven runs only.
 This wrapper is implemented whilst `OpenSCM <https://github.com/openclimatedata/openscm>`_ is still a work in progress.

 .. sec-end-index